Skip to content

 Target Audience

-• Regulators & Policymakers: Examine how the mandatory 50% wafer fabrication recycling requirement extends circular economy discipline into industrial demand governance.
+• Regulators & Policymakers: Examine how industrial recycling mandates and efficiency incentives extend circular-economy discipline into demand governance.

-• Infrastructure Investors & Financiers: Assess how SGD 1.125 billion in green bonds supports financing credibility for large-scale circular water assets.
+• Infrastructure Investors & Financiers: Assess how green finance, public capital, and integrated infrastructure support large-scale circular-water assets.

 Report Deliverables

-• Governance and Policy Assessment: Delivers insight into regulatory mandates, tariff signals, and public co-investment shaping circular water delivery.
+• Governance and Policy Assessment: Delivers insight into regulatory mandates, tariff signals, public funding, and industrial obligations.

-• Infrastructure Investment Evaluation: Enables evaluation of backbone assets supporting NEWater expansion, industrial reuse, and resource recovery.
+• Infrastructure Investment Evaluation: Assesses the backbone assets supporting NEWater, industrial reuse, conveyance, and resource recovery.

-• Strategic Decision Frameworks: Delivers frameworks for interpreting future pathways in supply independence, industrial recycling, and lower-carbon water systems.
+• Strategic Decision Framework: Connects supply independence, industrial recycling, ecological restoration, and lower-carbon water systems.

 The Five Strategic Pillars